Jackson1356/Soccer-Underdog-Portfolio/README.md

 ## Worked examples

-Here is an example how we find an underdog game (EPL: Bournemouth vs Manchester City): (underdog_example.md)
+Here is an example how we find an underdog game [EPL: Bournemouth vs Manchester City](underdog_example.md)

 ---